ansys/pydyna/README.rst

 - ``pre``: Provides the interface for creating DYNA input decks.
-  This service includes highly abstracted APIs for setting up LSN-DYNA input decks.
+  This service includes highly abstracted APIs for setting up LS-DYNA input decks.
 Included are DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, and DynaAirbag.
 - ``solver``: Contains the code for interfacing directly with the Ansys LS-DYNA solver.
 Because LS-DYNA is primarily a batch